Evictions

 Some general guidelines, though, are that once the case is filed in court and the tenant served with papers, an uncontested case will take 1-2 months, while a contested eviction can last 2-3 months.

 When you work with the Law Office of Conrad J. Kuyawa, you get direct contact with your lawyer, including a cellphone number for convenient access.
-We’re here to stay on top of every legal detail and give our clients peace of mind in knowing that an experienced professional is carefully watching this process.
+We’re here to stay on top of every legal detail and give our clients peace of mind in knowing that a dedicated professional is carefully managing their eviction case in Pittsburg.

 Get Personalized Legal Assistance for Evictions in Pittsburg - Contact Us Now